Diabetic Eye Disease Treatment in South Bay, CA

 Diabetes can damage blood vessels in the eye, causing blood or fluid to leak from the retina, the light-sensitive tissue at the back of the eye.
 It can also cause new blood vessels to grow on the surface of the retina, leading to significant damage to vision and the overall quality of life.

 Trusting your vision to a refractive surgeon is a very serious decision.
 There are many factors each patient has to consider.
 Having a skilled refractive surgeon to guide you through the process saves time and gives you peace of mind.
 After a thorough review, Dr. Hecht will sit with you and explain every aspect of your diabetic eye disease treatment.
-Dr. Hecht is a leading refractive surgeon in Southern California.
+Dr. Hecht is a leading refractive surgeon in Southern California with ophthalmology offices in Lawndale, Beverly Hills, and Marina del Ray.
+Call (310) 370-5648 to request an appointment for diabetic eye disease treatment today!

 Other Risk Factors